samsono/Easy-Responsive-Tabs-to-Accordion/README.md

 + Supports multiple sets of tabs on same page
 + Cross browser compatibility (IE7+, Chrome, Firefox, Safari and Opera)
 + Multi device support (Web, Tablets & Mobile)
++ Link directly to specified tab (works with multiple instances)
++ Maintains state of tabs when navigating away from page and then returning using back or forward (if browser supports the History API)

 Demo
 ====